-Bike Shipping within BC: $100 | Parts and Accessories: Major Canadian cities $19 flat rate
+Bike Shipping within BC: $150 | Parts and Accessories: Major Canadian cities $19 flat rate | CANADA POST STRIKE MAY AFFECT DELIVERY TIMES

 Shopping cart